-- 1 The following forms of development are envisaged in the zone: - coast protection work - detached dwelling - outbuilding associated with a dwelling - recreation facility - tourist/visitor facilities (other than accommodation) - shop - small-scale tourist accommodation. - 2 Development listed as non-complying is generally inappropriate. - 3 Dwellings should be upgraded to assist environmental improvements, including by the provision of approved waste control systems and effluent disposal, building setbacks and site coverage requirements, and reduction of the level of hazard risk. - 4 Not more than one dwelling should be erected on an allotment. - 5 Where there is an existing dwelling on an allotment, ancillary buildings should: - (a) be limited to water tank(s) and tank stand(s) - (b) be limited to open-sided garden structures, eg pergolas and gazebos - (c) have a maximum building height of 4 metres - (d) have a minimum setback distance of 1 metre from any side property boundary - (e) where subject to inundation, be sited with roller doors, removable panels or similar on two ends or sides to enable the free flow of water during times of flood. - Outbuildings should only be constructed in association with an existing dwelling and should not exceed 74 square metres in total floor area. - 7 Water tanks and associated stands should only be erected in association with an existing dwelling.
+- 1 The following forms of development are envisaged in the zone: - coastal protection work - detached dwelling - outbuilding associated with a dwelling - tourist/visitor facilities (other than accommodation). - 2 Development listed as non-complying is generally inappropriate.

-- 8 Development should not be undertaken unless it is consistent with the desired character for the zone. - 9 Further linear development of the Arno Bay holiday house area should not be undertaken. - 10 Development should: - (a) minimise vehicle access points to the development site - (b) ensure access to the coast is sited to avoid adverse impact on the environment
+- 3 Dwellings located along the coastline and existing at 12 December 1994 on Crown land, or land owned by the Crown or a Minister of the Crown should be upgraded to assist environmental improvements, including by the provision of approved waste control systems and effluent disposal, building setbacks and site coverage requirements, and reduction of the level of hazard risk. - 4 Not more than one dwelling should be erected on an allotment. - 5 Where there is an existing dwelling on an allotment, ancillary buildings should be limited to: - (a) two domestic outbuildings - (b) rainwater tank(s) and tank stand(s) - (c) open-sided garden structures, eg pergolas and gazebos. - 6 Outbuildings should only be constructed in association with an existing dwelling and should not exceed 54 square metres in total floor area. - 7 Rainwater tanks and associated stands should only be erected in association with an existing dwelling. - 8 Dwellings should be connected to a rainwater tank with a minimum capacity of 13 000 litres for household use (excluding any water storage required for fire fighting purposes).

-- (c) be landscaped with local indigenous species in order to enhance the amenity of the area and to screen buildings from public view - (d) be sited so that views to the coast are maintained where possible. - 11 Additions or alterations to or replacement of an existing dwelling should: - (a) not exceed one-storey in height other than where required to increase the elevation to minimise the potential for personal or property damage as a result of inundation - (b) not be sited closer to the waterfront than any part of the existing dwelling - (c) be connected to an approved wastewater and effluent disposal system - (d) not impair the amenity of the locality through appropriate siting, design and use of building materials. - 12 There should be no land-based disposal of sewage and sullage in the zone with all sewage and sullage being disposed through a sewerage scheme or into a septic tank connected to a Community Wastewater Management System. - 13 Development including associated roads and parking areas should be protected from sea level rise by ensuring all of the following apply: - (a) site levels are at least 2.85 metres Australian Height Datum - (b) building floor levels are at least 3.15 metres Australian Height Datum - (c) there are practical measures available to protect the development against an additional sea level rise of 0.7 metres, plus an allowance to accommodate land subsidence until the year 2100 at the site. - 14 Dwellings should be designed within the following parameters:
+- 9 Development should not be undertaken unless it is consistent with the desired character for the zone. - 10 Development should: - (a) minimise vehicle access points to the area that is the subject of the development - (b) ensure access to the coast is sited to avoid adverse impact on the environment - (c) be landscaped with local indigenous species in order to enhance the amenity of the area and to screen buildings from public view - (d) be sited so that views to the coast are maintained where possible. - 11 Additions or alterations to or replacement of an existing dwelling should: - (a) not exceed one-storey in height other than where required to increase the elevation to minimise the potential for personal or property damage as a result of inundation - (b) not be sited closer to the waterfront than any part of the existing dwelling - (c) be connected to an approved wastewater and effluent disposal system - (d) not impair the amenity of the locality through appropriate siting, design and use of building materials. - 12 There should be no land-based disposal of sewage and sullage in the zone with all sewage and sullage being disposed through a sewerage scheme or into a septic tank connected to a Community Wastewater Management System. - 13 The alteration of or addition to an existing dwelling that increases the total living area beyond 90 square metres should ensure the resulting floor level is sufficiently high to offer protection from probable sea level rise. - Dwellings should be designed with a maximum wall height (one storey) of 3 metres.
+The purpose of this principle, the height of dwellings is not considered to include any elevation necessary to minimise the potential for personal or property damage as a result of flood.